What are the center's research initiatives?

 Is retinol binding protein 4 a link between adiposity and cancer?

-A possible linkage between obesity and cancer development may be a binding protein called Retinol Binding Protein 4 (RBP4).
+A possible link between obesity and cancer development may be a binding protein called Retinol Binding Protein 4 (RBP4).
 This protein is normally created in the liver, but it can also be created in fat cells.
 It typically functions to transport molecules throughout the body, but when it is present in high levels, it has been shown to impact cancer-causing pathways.
 Therefore, as fat cells increase, as in obesity, so does the risk of developing cancer.

 Serum levels of retinol-binding protein 4 (RBP4) and risk of colon adenoma.

-RBP4 is a transport molecule found circulating in the blood stream.
+RBP4 is a transport molecule found circulating in the bloodstream.
 Its possible linkage to obesity and colon cancer was determined via a case study.
 It was found that patients with a high BMI had higher levels of circulating RBP4 when compared to patients with a lower BMI.
 It was also found that those with higher levels of RBP4 had a significant association risk for colon adenoma.

 Chemoprevention: Finding Ways to Stop or Delay Cancer